kubernetes-study-guide/Kubernetes-Study-Guide/52_NetworkPolicies/README.md

 You've hit caddy - dep-caddy-5b6ff8d5fb-dbw68
 ```

-When using the ip, we had to specify the port, 2015, since that's the port the caddy pods are listenining to.
-Now let's say we want the caddy pods to continue to accept traffic from port 2015, but we want to prevent port 2015 outbound traffic from pod-curl-client.
+When using the ip, we had to specify the port, 2015, since that's the port the caddy pods are listening to.
+Now let's say we want the caddy pods to continue to accept traffic from port 2015, but we want to prevent all port 2015 outbound traffic from the pod-curl-client pod.
 In that case we can create the following netpool:

 ```yaml